Stocks Regain 9% as Haywire Week Wraps Up

 By Gunjan Banerji, Anna Hirtenstein and Joanne Chiu

-Fears about how far and wide the global pandemic would spread have triggered a rush out of riskier assets like stocks and commodities.
-Even with Friday's gains, the Dow is on pace to decline about 15% this week, which would register as the worst week since 2008 and one of the worst in its history.
-Some said they were expecting the punishing stretch of selling to continue.
+In one sign of how topsy-turvy the week was, the S&P moved up or down by at least 4% for five consecutive sessions, the longest such streak since 1929, according to Dow Jones Market Data.

-The virus's ripple effects through global businesses, combined with an energy fight between Saudi Arabia and Russia, posed hurdles that the 11-year old bull market wasn't able to overcome.
-The pandemic has far-reaching consequences for business activity and spending around the globe.
-Still, much remains unknown about the virus and its potential reach, adding to unrest among investors.
+Fears about how far and wide the global coronavirus pandemic would spread have triggered a rush out of riskier assets like stocks and commodities, despite action from the Federal Reserve and attempts by lawmakers and the White House to reassure investors and the public.
+President Trump declared a national emergency over the pandemic Friday, opening access to $50 billion in financial assistance for states, localities and territories.

-People's trips for work and leisure were canceled, organizers nixed conferences and major sports leagues put operations on hold.
+People's trips for work and leisure have been canceled, organizers nixed conferences and major sports leagues put operations on hold.
 Many people are staying home, which will cut back on spending and potentially crimp key sources of economic growth over the past decade.
+Much remains unknown about the virus and its potential reach, adding to investors' unrest.

-The stock-market rout has wiped trillions of dollars in market value off the S&P 500 and erased years of gains in stock markets around the world.
-Major U.S. indexes fell into a bear market -- defined as more than a 20% drop from recent highs -- this week.
+Those ripple effects, combined with an energy fight between Saudi Arabia and Russia that tanked oil prices early in the week, posed hurdles that the 11-year-old bull market wasn't able to overcome.

 "It was a fun ride," said R.J.
 Grant, director of equity trading at KBW, of the 11-year bull market.
 "All good things come to an end."